SwissDataScienceCenter/renku/services/README.rst

     limitations under the License... raw:: html

-Renga - Services
+Renku - Services
 ================

-The directory contains configuration files and scripts to bootstrap services used by Renga Platform.
+The directory contains configuration files and scripts to bootstrap services used by Renku Platform.

 **NOTE: Only services that needs special treatment are listed here.**